The screen and seating areas. Pathetic.

 Riis Park, Gateway National Park, Rockaway Beach, Queens, N.Y., U.S.A.

 Rockaway Beach, the biggest beach in the greater N.Y. area and arguably the east coast, immortalized in song, and thanks to moneyed interests whom are persistent, oblivious and crass, ripe for picking.

-Riis Park, known as the “people’s beach”, designed by the notorious city planner, architect and segregator Robert Moses, is mostly visited by Blacks, Hispanics (ranging from various nations), even Russians and still (and historically) gay people.
-It is still, as it always was, still visited by millions of people of all races and nationalities.
+Riis Park, known as the “people’s beach”, designed by the notorious city planner, architect and segregator Robert Moses, is mostly visited by Blacks, Hispanics (ranging from various nations), even Russians and gay people (the gay community has a long history with this beach).
+It is still, as it always was, visited by millions of people of all races and nationalities.
 The need for diversity and vibrancy is in fact, moot and redundant.

 Here was the turnout of their “film festival”, which consisted of one movie,”School Of Rock”.

 Less than hundred people sat down on the dirty sand for 2 hours to watch a movie on what looks like a giant raft or the bottom severed off a bouncy castle, which are tied down with cables and looks a bit perilous.
 The audio was horrible because of the consistent gale force winds which should be expected since it’s by a town known as the aforementioned Breezy Point.